 - Solar/geothermal energy products, for instance solar electricity, solar water heaters and geothermal heat pumps

 Is There a Limit to How Much I Can Claim?

 Yes, there’s a lifetime limitation of $500 per home.
-This means if you have taken this reduction in previous years, you are required to decrease any credit you already claimed.
+This means if you have used this reduction in previous years, you should decrease any credit you previously claimed.

-If you’ve previously claimed the max amount, you aren’t eligible for any additional credits with this expansion.
+If you’ve previously claimed the maximum amount, you aren’t eligible for any additional credits through this expansion.

 - Windows and skylights—$200